enonic/app-explorer/README.md

 	#curations
 	NOPE: #pagination
 }

-* TODO: Remove Filters from Admin GUI
+* Remove Filters from Admin GUI
 * Remove listener for EVENT_COLLECTOR_UNREGISTER from main
 * Remove unregister from main
 * Remove register from main